edbennett/lava-ros-lectures/decks/data/slides.md

 ![Interoperable](./images/interoperable.svg) <!-- .element: width="200px" -->

 - I1.
-(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation.
+(Meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation. <!-- .element class="fragment" -->
 - I2.
-(Meta)data use vocabularies that follow FAIR principles
+(Meta)data use vocabularies that follow FAIR principles <!-- .element class="fragment" -->
 - I3.
-(Meta)data include qualified references to other (meta)data
+(Meta)data include qualified references to other (meta)data <!-- .element class="fragment" -->

 Script:
 Next, we would like data and metadata from different sources to be able to interoperate and be used together.
 Without this, it is much harder for anyone else to build tools that work with it. [click] A step towards this is to use a common language for representing data&mdash;where possible, rather than inventing a new file format or data layout, using a commonly-used one will make the data much easier to work with. [click] They should also make use of existing vocabularies; if two datasets from different groups describe a quantity as "beta", it should be clear whether they are referring to the same quantity or not.
 Of course, if the vocabularies used are not themselves available openly under FAIR terms, then this will not provide as significant a benefit as it otherwise could. [click] Finally, data and metadata should make reference to other data and metadata where appropriate.
 For example, data describing measurements should refer back to the ensembles that were used, which will make it clear whether two different measurements at the same physics parameters used the same or different underlying ensembles.